count-negative/Configurable-Menu/README.md

    - Fixed the bug on mint and windows 7 layouts, that make the menu close if searchEntry do not have focus.
    - Control buttons and hover icon have now an style class and can be used in the css file of the Cinnamon theme.
    - Removed the hover icon borders for theme compatibility reason.
-   - The new themes Vampire, Garibaldo and GnoMenu was added.
+   - The new layouts Vampire, Garibaldo and GnoMenu was added.
-   - Improved visual for several themes, especially the horizontal theme.
+   - Improved visual for several layouts, especially the horizontal layout.

 0.8-Beta
    - The Accessible panel is now configurable and has two drag and drop areas (Places and Apps).